IsakMedia/Portfolio2024/readme.md

 12/9

+Ok so that  **.about__info-box** and **.about__image-box** does basically the same thing and looks like it can be given the same rules. **.about_box** i suppose. though the image box will include another div with image specific rules and i guess the same with the info-box. so as of right now, i dont really see how one class less makes much difference.

 ## known bugs

 * links send you straight to target url (should preferably open in new tab. saw somone somewhere say you should mess with default behaviours. though i feel like tab behaviour is more more common now and also "please stay at my site)